-No. Designation Description More information 1 CE marking The CE marking is a declaration by the manufacturer that the pedelec complies with applicable requirements.
-Section 13 2 Manufacturer You can contact the manufacturer at the address indicated.
+No. Designation Description More information 1 CE marking Appendix 2 Manufacturer You can contact the manufacturer at the address indicated.
 Section 1.1 3 Type number All pedelec models have a nine-digit type number, which is used to specify the design model year, the type of pedelec and the version.
 Section 1.6 4 Maximum continuous power rating The maximum continuous power rating is the greatest possible power for the electric motor output shaft over 30 minutes.
-5 Maximum permitted total weight (PTW) The maximum permitted total weight is the weight of the fully assembled pedelec with the body weight plus the baggage.
-Section 3.1.3 6 Year of manufacture The year of manufacture is the year in which the pedelec was manufactured.
+5 Maximum permitted total weight (PTW) 6 Year of manufacture The year of manufacture is the year in which the pedelec was manufactured.
 7 Pedelec type Each pedelec is assigned a pedelec type, which determines its proper use, function and area of use.
 Section 3.1.1 8 Safety markings Safety markings warn of hazards.
 Section 2.7 9 Disposal instructions Follow the guidelines on waste disposal when disposing of the pedelec.
-Section 10.1 10 Area of use Ride pedelec in permitted locations only.
-Section 3.1.5 11 Weight of the ready-to-ride pedelec (optional; only for pedelecs 25 kg or more) The weight of the ready-to-ride pedelec is specified as a weight of 25 kg or above and refers to its weight at the time of purchase.
-Any extra accessories need to be added to the weight.
-Section 4.1 12 Shut-off speed The speed that the pedelec reaches at the moment when the current has dropped to zero or to the no-load current value.
+10 Area of use Ride pedelec in permitted locations only.
+Section 3.1.5 11 Weight of the ready-to-ride pedelec (optional; only for pedelecs 25 kg or more) 12 Shut-off speed The speed that the pedelec reaches at the moment when the current has dropped to zero or to the no-load current value.